 - Game day spread: With air fryer chicken wings or cheesy nachos, healthy spinach artichoke dip and a healthy cookie platter!

-You can also use the leftover turkey chili in several ways, including within burritos, over nachos/fries, as a topping for Instant Pot baked potatoes, combined with pasta, used to stuff peppers and other veggies, or turned into chili mac!
-I like to use the chilled chili to add to burrito bowls and healthy taco salad, too.
+You can also use the leftover turkey chili in several ways, including within burritos, over nachos/fries, as a topping for Instant Pot baked potatoes, combined with healthy taco pasta, used to stuff peppers and other veggies, or turned into chili mac!
+I like to use the chilled chili to add to healthy taco salad too.

 Making This Recipe in Advance